Short Professional Bio Examples for the UK Market.

 2. Level of Education.
 This might not always be relevant, especially if your education doesn’t relate to your role.
 However, if you’re a student, an academic or if you’ve recently qualified, you might want to include it.

 3. Experience in Field.
-While this won’t be as in-depth as your CV, it’s a great way to sum up your experience.
+While this won’t be as in-depth as your CV, it’s a great way to sum up your experience by mentioning the years of skill you have.
 Think of this as a highlight reel, mention the things that are most important or impressive.

 4. Current Career Title.
-This is the role you have at the moment.
+This is the current job role you have.
 If you’re currently unemployed or between roles, you don’t have to include this.

 5. Major Accomplishments.
 If your work has won awards, or if you’ve been shortlisted at industry events, consider including major accomplishments.
+Include any relevant qualifications to your industry such as diplomas as this will add legitimacy to your professional bio.
 You might also want to include personal accomplishments, such as running a marathon or other impressive feats.

 6. Experiences/Skills/Expertise.
 Here you can include the specific skills that are relevant to your career and the roles you may be looking for.